keivrijdag/keivrijdag/README.md

 Date|Topic|Location
 ---|---|---
 2019-06-21|Can we exclude genetics in explaining altostratus behavior?
-Can the absence of emergent properties in its flocking behavior be explained completely by phenotypic plasticity?|Merleyn, Meeuwerderweg 121
+Can the absence of emergent properties in its flocking behavior be explained completely by phenotypic plasticity?|[Merleyn, Meeuwerderweg 121, Oosterpoort](https://www.openstreetmap.org/node/2748526728#map=19/53.21060/6.57925)
 2019-07-05|Allopatric speciation in Patrae (but not due to mountain formation)|Bij Kimmie (formerly: Aan De Amstel), Veemarktstraat 101 (close to Oosterpoort)
 2019-07-19|[no topic yet, feel encouraged to submit one]|?
 2019-08-02|[no topic yet, feel encouraged to submit one]|?